DevelopItNow/sentje/readme.md

 # Sentje (Tikkie Clone)

-Sentje is an account balance and payment service.
-Which was made by us during our studies at Avans University of Applied Sciences.
+Sentje is an account balance and payment service, which was made by us during our studies at Avans University of Applied Sciences.

 ## Features
 * Create accounts